 The application fee is non-refundable

 Undergraduate / Bachelor diploma (or higher)

 Applicants must hold a university bachelor’s degree (or an equivalent college degree) in the fields listed below.
-Full credit acknowledgement is only given for a bachelor’s degree in the fields of Liberal Arts and Educational Sciences.
+Full credit acknowledgement is only given for a bachelor’s degree in the fields of Humanities and Educational Sciences.

 The educational and outcome requirements are defined by the Ministry of Human Capacities, Regulation No. 18/2016.
 (VIII.
 5.).
 Details of the application and admission process are defined by the Organisational and Operational Regulations of ELTE.

 The entry qualification documents are accepted in the following languages: English.